Last Updated on

 Cart Abandonment Rate

-A decrease in this rate over time indicates your checkout process improvements (e.g., one-tap payments, better UX) are working, while a higher recovery rate indicates your follow-up messages are converting more abandoners.
+A decrease in this rate over time shows your checkout process improvements (e.g., one-tap payments, better UX) are working.

 Recovery Rate

 Many brands aim for a 10-20% recovery of abandoned carts through multi-channel efforts.
-A study cited that businesses can recapture roughly 10% of lost sales just by sending cart reminder notifications/emails.
+One study cited that businesses can recapture roughly 10% of lost sales just by sending cart reminder notifications/emails.

 Push Notification Opt-In Rate